Is using a domestic cleaning service worth the money?

 Get some recommendations

 I’m sure we have all wasted money on sub-par services at one point, which is why getting recommendations from your friends and family are crucial, especially when it comes to hiring services who should be helping you with your daily grind, not hindering you.
 If you ask around, you are more likely to find a trusted cleaner that can get the job done quickly and efficiently.
 If you hire professional cleaning services, you’re also protected from any unforeseen incidents that may occur while the cleaner is in your house.
-Hassle.com take the work out of finding a trusted and vetted cleaner for you and their prices start at £10/hour.
-To check whether Hassle.com offer a cleaning service in your area, simply head over to their website here and type in your postcode.
-They also have a great Spring Cleaning guide, which has some brilliant hacking tips on keeping on top of your spring cleaning – it’s definitely worth a read!
+Professional agencies like anyclean.co.uk take the work out of finding a trusted and vetted cleaner for you and their prices start at £13/hour.
+To check whether Anyclean offers a cleaning service in your area, simply head over to their website and get a free quote.
+Another professional agency, Helpling.com, have a great Spring Cleaning guide, which has some brilliant hacking tips on keeping on top of your spring cleaning – it’s definitely worth a read!

 Work out what you need cleaning